-- ; during the last 17 days of the 180-day restricted period, we issue an earnings release or announce material news or a material event; or - prior to the expiration of the 180-day restricted period, we announce that we will release earnings results during the 16-day period beginning on the last day of the 180-day period, in which case the restrictions described in the preceding paragraph will continue to apply until the expiration of the 18-day period beginning on the issuance of the earnings release or the announcement of the material news or material event.
+- i during the last 17 days of the 180-day restricted period, we issue an earnings release or announce material news or a material event; or - ; prior to the expiration of the 180-day restricted period, we announce that we will release earnings results during the 16-day period beginning on the last day of the 180-day period, in which case the restrictions described in the preceding paragraph will continue to apply until the expiration of the 18-day period beginning on the issuance of the earnings release or the announcement of the material news or material event.

-The underwriters have reserved for sale at the initial public offering price up to shares of the common stock for employees and directors who have expressed an interest in purchasing common stock in the offering.
-The maximum number of shares that a participant may purchase in the reserved share program is limited to the participant's pro rata allocation of the shares based on the number of shares for which the participant subscribed.
+The underwriters have reserved for sale at the initial public offering price up to 550,000 shares of the common stock for our employees who have expressed an interest in purchasing common stock in the offering.
 The number of shares available for sale to the general public in the offering will be reduced to the extent these persons purchase the reserved shares.
 Any reserved shares not so purchased will be offered by the underwriters to the general public on the same terms as the other shares.